 One of the best things about that blue coat is that it is easy to groom.

 Their fur does not tangle or mat, and they do not require trimming.

 Brush your Pitbull a few times a week with a simple brush or a mitt to help reduce shedding and improve coat health.

 Why are there so many Blue Nose Pitbulls for Adoption?

-Puppies can be a lot of work.
+Blue nose Pitbull puppies can be a lot of work.